jorendorff/git-ignorance/ignorance.md

 ???

 > Can you `git checkout` a remote-tracking branch?
+Wouldn't that be bad?

 ???